nglasl/silverstripe-misdirection/README.md

 #### Bypassing Misdirection

-It is possible to bypass the request filter completely, by appending `?direct=1` to the URL.
+It is possible to bypass the request filter completely, and is done so by appending `?direct=1` to the URL.
 This is fantastic for debugging, however does not apply to the testing interface for obvious reasons.

 ### Default Automated URL Handling